 Rent decreases go into effect the first of the month following the actual date of decrease and/or the date resident reported the decrease, whichever is later.
 Income decreases reported or verified after the resident accounting cut-off date will be effective the first of the second month with a credit retroactive to the first month.

-Rent increases (except those due to misrepresentation or late reporting) require reasonable advanced notice (generally assumed to be 30 days) and become effective the first of the second month following the increase in income.\
+Rent increases (except those due to misrepresentation or late reporting) become effective the first of the month following a 30 day written notification of the increase in rent.

+For misrepresented or failure to report timely, the HA will apply any increase in rent retroactive to the month following the month in which the misrepresentation occurred.

 REQUIRED TERMINATION OF FAMILIES EXCEEDING THE OVER INCOME LIMIT